A brewer, farmer, and merchant in North Carolina are part of a movement to bring goodwill to good beer.

 Greensboro, N.C.
 27403

-Jeffrey Turner is the assistant editor of Our State magazine.
-His most recent story was “Eating Together” (September 2012).
+Jeffrey Turner is an assistant editor at Our State magazine.